LarnuUK/SearchDatabaseForValue/README.md

 Only a single value can be searched at a time; if multiple different values need to be searched for, then multiple executions will need to be done.

-If either wildcard parameter is set to `1` then an equality operator (`=`) will be used, otherwise `LIKE` will be used.
+If both wildcard parameters are set to `0` then an equality operator (`=`) will be used, otherwise `LIKE` will be used.
 This means that to provide wildcards in your own string, you will need to denote a leading or trailing wildcard.

 `@SearchValue` is required.